Jerl92/FullCalendar/README.md

 1. Unzip file in your /wp-content/plugins directory.
 2. Activate plugin in wp-admin.
-3. Use shortcode [calander-shortcode] to show calander in page.
+3. Use shortcode [calendar-shortcode] to show calander in page.

 ## Changelog